-- 10.3.2.1 The test methods used for deciding provisional acceptance into Class 1 are grouped into four series, numbered 1 to 4, and designed to provide the information necessary to answer the questions in Figure 10.2. - 10.3.2.2 The question "Is it an explosive substance?" (box 4, Figure 10.2) is answered on the basis of national and international definitions of an explosive substance and the results of three types of Series 1 tests to assess possible explosive effects.
-The three types of test used are: - Type 1 (a): a shock test with defined booster and confinement to determine the ability of the substance to propagate a detonation; - Type 1 (b): a test to determine the effect of heating under confinement; and - Type 1 (c): a test to determine the effect of ignition under confinement. - Series 2 tests are used to answer the question "Is the substance too insensitive for acceptance into Class 1?" (box 6, Figure 10.2).
+- 10.3.2.1 The test methods used for deciding provisional acceptance into the class of explosivesClass 1 are grouped into four series, numbered 1 to 4, and designed to provide the information necessary to answer the questions in Figure 10.2. - 10.3.2.2 The question "Is it an explosive substance?" (box 4, Figure 10.2) is answered on the basis of national and international definitions of an explosive substance and the results of three types of Series 1 tests to assess possible explosive effects.
+The three types of test used are:

+Type 1 (a): a shock test with defined booster and confinement to determine the ability of the substance to propagate a detonation;

+Type 1 (b): a test to determine the effect of heating under confinement; and Type 1 (c): a test to determine the effect of ignition under confinement.

+10.3.2.3 Series 2 tests are used to answer the question "Is the substance too insensitive for acceptance into the class of explosives Class 1?" (box 6, Figure 10.2).
 In general the basic apparatus used is the same as that for Test Series 1 but with less stringent criteria, e.g. in the case of gap tests, the gap used is greater than zero.
-The following three types of test are used: - Type 2 (a): a shock test with defined initiation system and confinement to determine sensitivity to shock; - Type 2 (b): a test to determine the effect of heating under confinement; and - Type 2 (c): a test to determine the effect of ignition under confinement.
+The following three types of test are used:

+Type 2 (a): a shock test with defined initiation system and confinement to determine sensitivity to shock;

+Type 2 (b): a test to determine the effect of heating under confinement; and Type 2 (c): a test to determine the effect of ignition under confinement.

-Figure 10.1: OVERALL SCHEME OF THE PROCEDURE FOR CLASSIFYING A SUBSTANCE OR ARTICLE IN CLASS 1
+Figure 10.1: OVERALL SCHEME OF THE PROCEDURE FOR CLASSIFYING A SUBSTANCE OR ARTICLE IN THE CLASS OF EXPLOSIVES4

-Figure 10.2: PROCEDURE FOR PROVISIONAL ACCEPTANCE OF A SUBSTANCE OR ARTICLE IN CLASS 1
+Figure 10.2: PROCEDURE FOR PROVISIONAL ACCEPTANCE OF A SUBSTANCE OR ARTICLE INTO THE CLASS OF EXPLOSIVES-4